MAGNETO903/DALLE2-pytorch/README.md

 ).cuda()

 for unet_number in (1, 2):
-    loss = decoder(images, text = text, unet_number = unet_number) # this can optionally be decoder(images, text) if you wish to condition on the text encodings as well, though it was hinted in the paper it didn't do much loss.backward()
+    loss = decoder(images, unet_number = unet_number) # this can optionally be decoder(images, text) if you wish to condition on the text encodings as well, though it was hinted in the paper it didn't do much loss.backward()

 # do above for many steps